HOW TO APPLY

 - Supplies for community project and extracurricular activities

 AMIGOS actively recruits and supports inclusion of participants from diverse backgrounds.
 AMIGOS provides needs-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
-We provide amounts of $500-$3,000 to qualified applicants as deductions on the family fee.
-Financial assistance applications are due on October 12th, 2015.
-Please contact Kent Campbell for additional information.
-In addition, participants who are returning for an additional summer receive a $365 discount.
+We provide awards to families in the amounts of $500-$3,000 to qualified applicants as deductions on the family fee.
+Financial assistance applications are due on November 2nd.
+Please contact firstname.lastname@example.org for the Financial Aid application.
+In addition, participants who are returning for an additional summer with AMIGOS receive a $500 discount.

 The transformative AMIGOS experience starts before leaving home.